nicjay/server-cookbook/README.md

-Contains docker-composes and scripts to configure services on my home server, a Synology DS918+ NAS.
+Includes docker-composes and scripts to configure services on my home server, a Synology DS918+ NAS.

+Containers are a combination of images from [lsio](https://www.linuxserver.io/) or [hotio](https://hotio.dev/) where possible, or official images from app creators.

 Attempts to follow the latest [compose spec](https://github.com/compose-spec/compose-spec).